 - DOHU – This is a great little powerhouse of a flood light for use in landscaping and park applications.

 - CUDL – CUDL is Access Fixtures’ longest-lasting wall pack (L70 @ 646,000 hours) and comes in a full cutoff design.

 - SAFI – A unique fixture, the SAFI 40w barn light or “dusk-to-dawn” fixture comes with a photocell and an optional 12″ mounting arm.

 A fixture rated at IP67 is protected from water immersion between 5.9 inches and 39.37 inches.
 To pass IP67 testing, the fixture must not permit ingress of harmful quantities of water when fully immersed.
 There must be at least 5.9 inches of water above the fixture for the test to be valid.

-The OPPE 26w bollard light is a popular IP67-rated fixture.
-This fixture features four 5w chip-on-board LEDs that emit over 2,000 lumens.
+- OPPE- This bollard light fixture features four 5w chip-on-board LEDs that emit over 2,000 lumens.
 It is rated for 50,000 hours and comes with a terrific color rendering index of 80+.
-When properly installed, no water ingress will be allowed from rain, snow, sleet, or elsewhere.

 Speak to an Access Fixtures Lighting Specialist about Choosing the Right Fixture